L0rdGabbers/how-to-cook/README.md

 |:-------:|:--------|
 | &check; | On the recipe card, and on the recipe page, the recipe's portion servings is clearly displayed |

-# **Deployment**
+# Deployment

-## **Files to be created**
+## Files to be Created

-- An env.py file was used during development to keep all environ variables safely hidden from commits.
+During development, the following files were used and are essential for deployment:

+- **env.py:** Used to store environment variables securely.
-- requirements.txt was used to store all of the projects dependencies.
+- **requirements.txt:** Contains all project dependencies.
-- .gitignore: This file was used to keep certain files from being commited to GitHub, the most important being the env.py file.
+- **.gitignore:** Prevents certain files, especially the env.py file, from being committed to GitHub.

-## **Resources**
+## Resources

+The project utilizes the following external resources:

-- ElephantSQL was used for a database.
-To set up the database, Django's "python manage.py migrate" command was used.
-To create super users, Django's "python manage.py createsuperuser" was used.
+- **ElephantSQL:** Used as the database.
+To set up the database, run `python manage.py migrate`.
+Superusers can be created using `python manage.py createsuperuser`.
-- Cloudinary was used to store images posted by the user for their recipe posts.
+- **Cloudinary:** Utilized for storing images uploaded by users for their recipe posts.

-## **Config Vars**
+## Config Vars

-- When deployed to heroku, the CLOUDINARY_URL, DATABASE_URL, PORT, and the SECRET_KEY, config vars were implemented and remain hidden.
+When deploying to Heroku, ensure the following config vars are implemented and remain hidden:

-- An additional config var, HEROKU_POSTGRESQL_AMBER_URL, was automatically created and hasn't been changed.
+- **CLOUDINARY_URL**
+- **DATABASE_URL**
+- **PORT**
+- **SECRET_KEY**
+- **HEROKU_POSTGRESQL_AMBER_URL** (automatically created)

-## **Deployment Steps**
+## Deployment Steps

+1. **Link Heroku Project to GitHub Repository:**
-- I linked my Heroku project to my github repository
+   - Connect your Heroku project to the corresponding GitHub repository.

+2. **Configure Config Vars:**
-- I created the matching config vars
+   - In your Heroku project settings, add the necessary config vars matching those mentioned above.

+3. **Update Allowed Hosts in settings.py:**
+   - Add the Heroku URL to the `ALLOWED_HOSTS` in your project's `settings.py` file.

+4. **Deploy the Website:**
-- I added the heroku url to the allowed hosts in settings.py and deployed the website successfully.
+   - Deploy the website to Heroku using the necessary commands or through the Heroku dashboard.

+## Access the Deployed Site

 The fully deployed site can be found here on Heroku [here](https://time-to-dine-0c73767650ec.herokuapp.com/)